Mikeriess/SynBPS/README.md

 # SynBPS
 [![Downloads](https://static.pepy.tech/badge/synbps)](https://pepy.tech/project/synbps) [![Documentation Status](https://readthedocs.org/projects/synbps/badge/?version=latest)](https://synbps.readthedocs.io/en/latest/?badge=latest)

-SynBPS is short for Synthetic Business Process Simulation, as it is intended for the simulation of **synthetic** (i.e. *multiple*, *hypothetical*) business processes from parametric distributions.
+SynBPS is short for Synthetic Business Process Simulation, as it is intended for the simulation of **synthetic** (i.e. *multiple*, *hypothetical*) business processes from a specified distribution.

+## How?
-The intended usage of this software is to benchmark models within predictive process monitoring research.
-It is not intended for the simulation of real-world business processes, but rather as an addition to existing benchmark data, such as the BPI Challenge datasets.
+The intended usage of this software is to benchmark new methods within predictive process monitoring research.
+Rather than calibrating a simulation model from an existing process (as in existing frameworks), the aim is to simulate theoretical processes with varying degrees of noise in duration distributions and entropy in the control-flow.

+## Why?
-The benefit of SynBPS is the full transparency of the data generating process, which can help further understand the effects of different process characteristics on predictive performance.
+The benefit of SynBPS is in the full transparency of the data generating process, which can help further understand the influence of process characteristics on predictive performance.

 ![header image](https://github.com/Mikeriess/SynBPS/blob/main/docs/illustration.png)